FUN FACT: Did you know that your skin accounts for about 15% of your body weight?

 It is a healing procedure copied from traditional East Asian medicine.
 It used to be a natural traditional therapy that involves using a “spatula” made from buffalo horn to massage the skin.

 The Gua Sha tool has been adjusted and modernized and made from finer materials such as jade or rose quartz to massage the appropriately lubricated area of the body surface in upward strokes, or in a swift and gentle but vigorous scraping motion in order to relax stiff muscles while relieving pain and tension, treat certain illnesses, as well as improve blood circulation.

-It creates minor bruises which either appears as purple or red mark known as “Petechiae” or “sha”.
+It creates minor bruises which either appear as purple or red marks known as “Petechiae” or “sha”.

 History of Gua Sha

 GuaSha Massage has been widely used by the ancient Chinese for a really long while now as a folk therapy.
 In the Ming Dynasty between 1368 and 1644, the procedure was scientifically computed into major medical records.
 Although, the period of the practice of Gua Sha is assumed to be much older, its first computed record dates back to about 700 years ago during the era of the Ming Dynasty.